florianb/atom-snazzy-syntax/README.md

 ## This theme is a living work in progress

-Since i don't have any experience and i think i missed a lot settings i should considered.
-However - if you feel you'd like to change anything propose a PR or open an Issue.
+Since i don't have any experience in creating themes for Atom i think i missed a lot of impovements.
+However - if you feel you'd like to change anything propose a PR or open an Issue. :heart: